Online Master’s in Healthcare Law & Policy Programs

 - Format: Online

-As one of the top ten graduate public health schools, UC Berkeley’s MPH degree with a concentration in health policy management (HPM) gives students access to a public research university that puts them in contact with industry leaders.
+As one of the top ten graduate public health schools, UC Berkeley’s MPH degree with a concentration in health policy management (HPM) gives students access to a public research university that connects them with industry leaders.
 In addition to core requirements, the health policy and management concentration offers courses in strategic management in the healthcare sector, organizational behavior and management, healthcare finance, advanced health policy, the economics of population health, and health economics.

 - Location: Berkeley, California

-- Accreditation: Council on Education for Public Health (CEPH)
+- Accreditation: Council on Education for Public Health (CEPH); Western Association of Schools and Colleges (WASC)

 - Format: Online with two on-campus visits

-- Location: Wilmington, Delaware
+- Location: Chicago, Illinois

 - Format: Online

-- Program length: Two to five years
+- Expected Time to Completion: Two to five years

-Nova Southeastern University’s online master of science (MS) in health law trains students to identify, research, and communicate complex issues at the crossroads of law and health, and then incorporate applicable statutory law, case law, and administrative law to aid in their resolution.
-Interdisciplinary courses range from regulatory compliance and healthcare ethics to cyberlaw and FDA law.
-Each student must complete four breadth classes, four program core classes, three electives, and one capstone, with the option to write a thesis and a scholarly article suitable for publication.
-The program consists of a minimum of 40 credits, all of which can be completed online, with opportunities to attend class sessions via webinar.
+Interdisciplinary courses range from regulatory compliance and healthcare ethics to cyber law and FDA law.
+Each student must complete four breadth classes, four program core classes, 12 to 14 credits of electives, and one capstone, with the option to write a thesis and a scholarly article suitable for publication.
+The program consists of at least 36 credits, all of which can be completed online, with opportunities to attend class sessions via webinar.
 No GMAT, LSAT, or GRE scores are required.

 - Location: Fort Lauderdale, Florida

-- Accreditation: Southern Association of Colleges and Schools
+- Accreditation: Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)

 - Format: Online

-- Program length: Two years
+- Expected Time to Completion: Two years

 The University of Arizona’s James E. Rogers College of Law offers an online master of legal studies (MLS) in health law and policy.
 It’s available both online and in person.
 The program comprises ten courses that last 7.5 weeks each in the distance-based format, including five health law courses and five core courses in legal fundamentals.
 With multiple start dates and exceptional student support, UA’s program imparts a solid foundation in the growing field of health law, with training in FDA regulations, legal analysis and writing, emergent technologies shaping the industry, and healthcare business legislation, among other integral areas.